 Centipedes are long, skinny bugs with a lot of legs – 30 to be exact.
 Their bodies are just over 1” long, with antennae and extremely long legs.
 Centipedes can bite, but it is very rare.
 Bites may cause burning, itching, or swelling – but most centipedes can’t puncture the skin, they are too small.

-Efforts to control centipedes should focus on controlling the other household bugs that the centipede feeds on; they will go away if their food supply disappears.
-Reducing moist, humid areas in the house, closing entry points (see cockroach instructions) will help as well.
+Efforts to control centipedes should focus on controlling the other household bugs that the centipede feeds on.
+They will go away if their food supply disappears.
+Reducing moist, humid areas in the house, closing entry points will help with this as well (see cockroach instructions).

 The female black widow is seen most often.
 It has a shiny black color and a red hourglass mark on the underside of her abdomen.
 The body is about 1” long.
 The male black widow is smaller but with a more elongated body.
 This spider is almost exclusively found outdoors or in uninhabited buildings such as abandoned barns, houses, sheds, or little-used areas in basements or garages.